dilanx/GamerLanguage/DOCUMENTATION.md

 <variable-name> mains inventory
 ```

-Add a value to the list with the `noob` keyword
+Add a value to the list with the `noob` keyword.
 ```
 <list-variable> noob <list-index> <simple-expression>
 ```